abjshawty/server/README.md

 ## Authentication

+This template includes two authentication systems:

+### Better Auth (Recommended)

+Modern authentication system with built-in session management:

+- Configuration located in `src/utils/auth.ts`
+- Supports multiple authentication strategies
+- Session-based authentication with database persistence
+- Generate auth tables with `yarn db:auth`

+### JWT Authentication

+Traditional JWT-based authentication:

-JWT authentication is built-in and can be enabled/disabled via the `AUTH_ENABLED` environment variable.
+- Can be enabled/disabled via the `AUTH_ENABLED` environment variable

-- Authentication middleware is located in `src/utils/auth.ts`
 - Routes can be protected by adding the `auth` preHandler
 - JWT secret must be configured in `.env` as `JWT_SECRET`